rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 ·  Use the provided sharpened steel scraper - place the build plate on your working surface with its edge on the working table (so the model is facing left and adjustable head facing right or vise-versa), position the steel scraper on the edge where the model and build plate interface, and then give a gentle downwards knock to the handle - fracturing the model off the plate.

-·  Look at the whambam or other manufacture's removable build plate surface.
+**When should I remove supports?**

+It is generally best to first clean the entire print before removing any supports - this will reduce your and the work area's resin exposure.
+Following the cleaning process, remove the supports before UV curing as they are softer, and in many cases, you can easily pull or rub them off.
+In some cases, you may want to remove them after curing, especially when working with thin and delicate parts that may warp during the curing process if not supported.

 **How long should I cure my print?**

 Check the resin manufacturer's datasheet/recommendations.
 An easy way to find out if your print has cured enough with sunlight or a UV light set up is to find an area where you don't mind a mark and try to dent it with your fingernail.
 If you can, then it's not ready yet, and as soon as you can't dent it, it's ready.
 Do not over cure as resin may become overly brittle, and white or clear resin will turn yellow.

-**When should I remove supports?**

-It is generally best to first clean the entire print before removing any supports - this will reduce your and the work area's resin exposure.
-Following the cleaning process, remove the supports before UV curing as they are softer, and in many cases, you can easily pull or rub them off.
-In some cases, you may want to remove them after curing, especially when working with thin and delicate parts that may warp during the curing process if not supported.

 **How durable are the prints?
 Will they break if I drop them?**